kimdah/Computational-physics/project2/README.md

-# Project 2: Numerical solution of an eigenvalue problem exemplified by a special case of the one-dimensional buckling beam.
+# Numerical solution of an eigenvalue problem exemplified by a special case of the one-dimensional buckling beam (Project 2).

 Our results are summarized in a [project report](report_project2.pdf)